emyode/learning/README.md

 Blinky Skynet Example
 ===============

-This code is the modification of the Blinky samle from [Azure GitHub](https://developer.microsoft.com/en-us/windows/iot/samples/helloblinky)) to work with Cognitive Services - Language Understanding Intelligent Service (LUIS) without a NuGet package.
+This code is the modification of the Blinky sample from [Azure GitHub](https://developer.microsoft.com/en-us/windows/iot/samples/helloblinky)) to work with Cognitive Services - Language Understanding Intelligent Service (LUIS) without a NuGet package.

 Futhermore we change the project to work with two LED lights (instead of only one).